raboley/azure-developer-certification-notes/docs/connect_services_loosely.md

 Learning objectives

 * Describe events and messages, and the challenges you can use them to solve in a distributed application.

+Events are small notifications that alert subscribers that something has happened.
+They don't expect any specific outcome of the subscriber when the message is published.
+They don't get sent with data, but might include a link to reference the relevant data.

+Messages are sent with data and have an expected outcome of the subscriber of the data.

+These both can solve issues where applications aren't able to keep up with the load put upon them.
+It creates a buffer so that if the database or application aren't able to scale to meet demand, the events/queues handle messaging instead of the database hitting a deadlock causing all communication to go down.

 * Identify scenarios in which Storage queue is the best messaging technology for an application.

+Storage queue is the best tech when there is one to one relationship between publishers and subscribers, and the data sent over is a message.
+It should not have any need for lots of features like partitioning, or message styles like at most one, at least one, FIFO.
+It is the only choice if a message is larger than 80 MB.

 * Identify scenarios in which Event Grid is the best messaging technology for an application.

+Event grid is the best communication for simple communication between publishers and subscribers where a one at a time messaging style is ok.
+If there needs to be a fan out approach with lots of endpoints for subscribers, and if cost is a concern.

 * Identify scenarios in which Event Hubs is the best messaging technology for an application.

+Event hubs are the best if you are sending events that need to have high throughput, support for realtime data streams and/or batch processing and want enterprise level authentication.
+It is also good if you want to do analytics/aggregation of events, and can store all events in a data lake or blob storage for persistence.

 * Identify scenarios in which Service Bus is the best messaging technology for an application.

 ### Choosing Messages or events